 Shirley French: Picket Line as God’s Testing Ground

 Shirley French started work at Moncure Plywood in 1976 and quit just a month before our interview at her home.
 Before the strike, she worked as a dry feeder, loading green or wet wood into the drying machine to eliminate moisture so it wouldn’t warp or come apart after being glued and pressed.
 When she returned to work, management placed her in that area but this time as a utility person with the additional requirement to tend the dry feeder when needed.
 These two jobs and the increased pressure for production took its toll.
-She injured her back right away.
+She injured her back right away and began to check out an injury at work rights guide.
 With what she described as sword-like pain, she wrestled with wet, moldy and sticky wood, finding it difficult to separate quickly and load efficiently so the dryer could run at full capacity.
 Onerous work even without a back injury, the frustration of this job and the physical toll drove her into the waiting arms of the modest severance package that the company offered to anyone who would take it—especially the long-term union activists.
 My comment that she was a veteran in the plant prompted her observation that “We all stuck in there together.”
 But French’s injury undid three decades of work in nine days—symbolic of big changes happening for nearly everyone in the company.
 French’s decision to leave was easy on her ailing back but not on the family’s bottom line.
 Before the strike, French’s income evened out fluctuations in her husband’s earnings.
 Vacation pay covered the first days and weeks of the strike for some workers.
 But the day of reckoning was fast approaching for everyone, especially for those without a savings account.
 She recalls how “I prayed and prayed and I did not see where I could get this money, anything, I felt this stuff pressing down on me and I cried out to God, one night…he lifted that burden off of me… Everyone on strike was facing some form of this problem.”